JonasHendel/beziercurves/README.md

  </p>

 <p align="center">
 I was scrolling through YouTube when the video <a href="https://www.youtube.com/watch?v=aVwxzDHniEw&t=462s">The Beauty of Bézier Curves</a> popped up in my recommended feed.
-After I watched the video I had to agree with Freya Holmér, that Bézier curves truly are beautifull.
+After I watched the video I had to agree with Freya Holmér.
+Bézier curves truly are beautiful.
 After the I had finished the video I immediately started the project and worked on it everyday for 3 days after school.</p>

 ### Features